isaacarnault/terraform-cloud/Part_5_Sentinel_Policies_and_Policy_Sets.md

 <hr>

-We have successfuly implement an Infrastructure as Code using Terraform Cloud, GitHub and AWS which helped us provision a DynamoDB table.<br>
+We have learnt how to implement an Infrastructure as Code using `Terraform Cloud` and `GitHub` which helped us provision a `DynamoDB` table on `AWS`.<br>
-If you enjoyed this gist, thanks for forking it and do not hesitate to raise questions.
+If you enjoyed this gist, thanks for forking it and do not hesitate to ask questions.